Bunnings: marketplace guide

 - The discounted price is only exported if it is lower than the base price.

-- If you do not want to set a bulk discount, leave the Discount quantity threshold attribute unmapped – otherwise, the export is broken.
+- If you do not want to set a bulk discount, leave the Discount quantity threshold attribute unmapped.

 - To set a bulk discount, the Discount quantity threshold must be set to a value higher than 1.
-E.g.: a value of 2 indicates that two or more of the product must be purchased at the same time for the buyer to benefit from the discount.
+For example, a value of 2 indicates that the buyer must purchase two or more products at the same time to benefit from the discount.

 Carrier